-As of June 30, 2020, our total workforce consisted of approximately 4,600 employees, which included approximately 190 production employees in Washington, Pennsylvania, who are covered under a collective bargaining agreement which expires on August 31, 2022, and approximately 500 employees in Latrobe, Pennsylvania who are covered under a collective bargaining agreement which expires on August 1, 2023.
+As of June 30, 2021, our total workforce consisted of approximately 3,900 employees, which included 141 production employees in Washington, Pennsylvania, who are covered under a collective bargaining agreement which expires on August 31, 2022, and 437 employees in Latrobe, Pennsylvania who are covered under a collective bargaining agreement which expires on August 1, 2023.
 In July 2020, a union election was held involving 85 employees at our Franklin, Pennsylvania location and a majority of the employees voted for union representation.
-Negotiations with union representatives for an initial agreement are expected to be initiated in the near future.
+Negotiations with union representatives for an initial agreement are underway.
 We believe our relations with our employees are generally good.